 Liberal arts colleges usually have fewer student organizations and activities than larger universities, but participation tends to be higher.
 There are more opportunities for leadership positions because there are fewer students.

-The smaller communities found at liberal arts colleges also allow students to participate in a student organization in which they are not majoring.
+The smaller communities found at these colleges also allow students to participate in a student organization in which they are not majoring.
 For example, non-journalism majors may be able to write for the student newspaper.
-At larger universities, spots in activities such as the student newspaper, theatrical productions, or campus radio station are almost entirely reserved for students studying in those fields.
+At larger universities, the student newspaper, theatrical productions, or campus radio stations are almost entirely reserved for students studying in those fields.